Trip Highlights

 Day 2

-In the afternoon, settle in for a scenic drive back to your hotel in Missoula, followed by a restorative hour to shower, relax, or sneak in a quick nap.
-The day ends with a flavorful dinner at one of Missoula’s standout restaurants, celebrating the best of Montana’s culinary highlights.
+In the afternoon, get ready for a second round of well earned relaxation at Lost Trail Hot Springs.
+After the soak, settle in for a scenic drive back to your hotel in Missoula, followed by a restorative hour to shower, relax, or sneak in a quick nap.
+The trip concludes with a flavorful dinner at one of Missoula’s standout restaurants followed by a return to the hotel.

 Accomodations